-If you’re wondering what the differences are then lets clear things up so you can make sure you book the right seats on your next Thomson holiday.
+If you’re wondering what the differences are then lets clear things up so you can make sure you book the right seats on your next TUI holiday.

 All Thomson flights come with the option to book extra legroom seats, which if you didn’t know are seats with a larger seat pitch – two extra inches to be exact.

 With 18 seats in total, you’ll also have a bigger selection to choose from in comparison to extra space seats.
 So, if you’re holidaying as a family it will be easier securing seats together.